JoergM/conference-planner/README.md

 It is prepared to demo routing features like A/B Testing, observability and resilience features by configureable delays and failures.

+**Notice:** This is not an example of a good microservice architecture.
+It is for demonstration purposes of service mesh functionality only.
+In a real world application the functionality would probably be in a single service and would not need a service mesh.

 ## Installation

 ### Building the images from source